Outlaws & Outsiders: Background

 Marks told David McPherson of SOCAN Magazine that "Outlaws & Outsiders" started "simply a cool title" for a cross-Canada tour he did with Aaron Pritchett in 2015.
 Later that year, Marks co-wrote the track with Kevin Churko.
 McPherson remarked that "Canadian country radio is where [Marks] would love to land, but like the song’s title, he’s an outlier.
 His sound isn’t poppy enough to fit the mainstream mold."
 Marks said "I feel like I’m a country artist, first and foremost, I want to give country radio something different for the fans and for the genre."

 Critical reception

 Hendrik Pape of Sound Check Entertainment called the song a "powerhouse country/rock crossover" and "one of the greatest songs of 2019".
 Front Porch Music referred to the song as a "heavy hit", while Dave Brooks of Billboard called it "hard-charging" with "an arena anthem hook and a throwback sound mixing metal and southern rock with a countrified sound palate".
 Billboard dubbed it the "hit that couldn't be confined".

 Commercial performance

 "Outlaws & Outsiders" debuted atop the Rock Digital and Hard Rock Digital Song Sales charts and at #7 on Country Digital Songs.
 It later reached a peak of #10 on US Mainstream Rock, and #12 on Canada Rock radio.
-It was certified Gold by Music Canada.
-As of April 2021, the song had received over 16 million streams through Spotify.
+It has been certified Platinum by Music Canada.
+As of September 2023, the song had received over 60 million streams through Spotify.